 Regarding Hampi’s lodging locations a visitor has three options, in fact four, if you are prepared to cross the river by a coracle.

 The first location is the Hospet town, about 13 kilometers from Hampi.
 This is where those of who can’t forego the regular luxuries of a hotel would prefer to stay.
 In this area luxury means no-nonsense comfy hotel rooms one typically find in a small town.
+And yes there are some upscale hotels are located in the Hospet area.

 Also it is to Hospet to which the tourists overflow when lodges at Hampi hang the houseful sign during the peak seasons.
 Most of the hotels and lodges in Hospet are located between the main bus station and the railway station.
 This is a small town and can be practically walked across, though it means a bit longer walk.